 The history of catches in the krill fishery (Fig. 2) shows the initial increase in catches followed by a sudden decrease in 1983 and 1984, associated with technical difficulties in the fishery (Budzinski et al., 1985) and/or with an ecosystem anomaly that also impacted the reproductive performance of krill predators in Subarea 48.3 in 1984 (Priddle et al., 1988).
 The large drop in catches from 1992 to 1993 reflects the redeployment of the eastern bloc far-seas fisheries fleet following the dissolution of the USSR.
 The increase in catches since 2010 is largely driven by Norway.
-The catch in Area 48 in 2020 was the largest catch reported from that Area.
+The catch in Area 48 reached its historical maximum in 2024.